 Real M1 and M2 money stocks are constructed by the Federal Reserve Bank of St. Louis as nominal money stock measures adjusted for inflation using the consumer price index.
 M1 includes funds that are readily accessible for spending.
 M2 includes a broader set of financial assets held principally by households.

-- Teaching Environmental Economics | Bring FRED into the Classroom | October 2020
+- Teaching the Economics of Education| Bring FRED into the Classroom | January 2021

-- Teaching the Economics of Wealth| Bring FRED into the Classroom | September 2020
+- Teaching the Economics of Travel | Bring FRED into the Classroom | November 2020